beginning of content

 Key facts

-• Appendicitis is inflammation of the appendix — the appendix is a thin pouch attached to a part of your large intestine (gut), on the right side of your abdomen (tummy).
+• Appendicitis is inflammation of the appendix — a thin pouch attached to a part of your large intestine (gut), on the right side of your abdomen (tummy).

-• Appendicitis causes pain in your abdomen that usually starts in the middle and then moves to the lower right side of your abdomen.
+• Appendicitis causes pain in your tummy that usually starts in the middle and then moves to the lower right side.

-• Appendicitis is diagnosed by asking about your symptoms, examining you and sometimes with imaging tests.
+• Appendicitis is diagnosed by asking about your symptoms, a physical examination and sometimes with imaging tests.

-• It can be difficult to tell the difference between appendicitis and other abdominal problems, especially in young children.
+• It can be hard to tell the difference between appendicitis and other abdominal problems, especially in young children.

-• The main treatment for appendicitis is an operation to remove the inflamed appendix.
+• The main treatment for appendicitis is surgery to remove the inflamed appendix.

 What is appendicitis?

-Appendicitis can occur at any age but it is most common in children and young adults.
+Appendicitis can happen at any age but it is most common in children and young adults.

 What are the symptoms of appendicitis?

 Pain is the most common symptom of appendicitis.
-It often starts near the belly button and might come and go for a while.
-The pain then usually moves low down to the lower right side of the abdomen and becomes more severe and more constant.
-It may hurt to walk or cough.
+It often starts near your belly button and might come and go.
+The pain then usually moves down to the lower right side of your tummy and becomes more severe and more constant.
+It may hurt more when you move or cough.

-The symptoms of appendicitis may be more subtle in young children, especially if they are not be able to tell you exactly where the pain is.
-Unlike gastroenteritis (‘gastro’), vomiting or diarrhoea are usually mild with appendicitis.
+The symptoms of appendicitis may be more subtle in young children, especially if they cannot tell you exactly where the pain is.
+Unlike gastroenteritis ('gastro'), vomiting or diarrhoea are usually mild with appendicitis.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.